Have you heard of the mythical island of Atlantis, written by Plato, that disappeared under the sea?

 The five islands that disappeared are called reef islands as they are made out of coral reefs.
 The correct word to describe them is 'atolls'.
 Unlike an island which describes land surrounded by water, atolls are "ring-shaped lands" surrounding a lagoon.

 Did you know that atolls actually have their beginning in an undersea volcano?
 The natural geologic processes that lead to the formation of atolls are fascinating, and can take up to 30 million years!
 So how do atolls form?

 - Volcanic activity under the sea gives birth to a landmass that slowly rises above the water level.

 - Coral reefs form around the rim of these newly formed islands.
 Corals are tiny animals called polyps.
 New corals grow on top of old or dead ones.

 - The island starts sinking back to sea level, while the corals continue to grow upwards.

 - By the time the island completely submerges underwater, it leaves a beautiful ring of coral with a lagoon in between.

 - In some atolls, the central lagoon gets completely dried up.

 The Future Of These Islands

-Scientists claim that the ocean levels have been increasing at a rate of 0.4 inches every year for the past 20 years, due to climate change and melting glaciers (read HERE).
+Scientists estimate that the ocean levels have been increasing at a rate of 0.13 inches every year as a result of climate change and melting glaciers.